 Small dogs can chill easily.
 Help keep them warm while on a walk or just playing in the backyard.

 Susan Lanci Designs doesn't disappoint with the Plum Dog Harness Jacket.
 Rich Ultrasuede paired with soft faux fur trim and chenille lining, your dog is wrapped in fashion and function.
 A new high-tech coat designed like a great ski jacket, the IZ Winter Coat has a patent pending.
 The 1Z slips on easily over your dog's head, nylon harness is sewn in between the layers both in front of and behind the front legs.
 No need to worry that your sweet dog will melt in the rain when wearing our Rainforest Slicker.
-Waterproof and lined in adorable polka dot fabric, choose between banana yellow Monkey or precious pink Panda.
+Waterproof and lined with adorable polka dot fabric, choose between banana yellow Monkey or precious pink Panda.

 Many people think putting a jacket on a dog is silly and not necessary.
 After all, they say, dog’s have their own built-in fur coats and they never used to wear jackets until recently.
 On the contrary, nothing could be further than the truth.
 Dogs do need jackets and for many different reasons.